VisTrails/VisTrails/doc/usersguide/packages.rst

 Visibility
 ^^^^^^^^^^

-:py:attr:`ModuleSettings.abstract` and :py:attr:`ModuleSettings.hide_descriptor` can be used to prevent modules from appearing in the module palette.  ``abstract`` is for use with modules that should never be instantiated in the workflow and will not add the item to the module palette.
-On the other hand, ``hide-descriptor`` will add the item to the palette, but hides it.
+:py:attr:`.ModuleSettings.abstract` and :py:attr:`.ModuleSettings.hide_descriptor` can be used to prevent modules from appearing in the module palette.  :py:attr:`~.ModuleSettings.abstract` is for use with modules that should never be instantiated in the workflow and will not add the item to the module palette.
+On the other hand, :py:attr:`~.ModuleSettings.hide_descriptor` will add the item to the palette, but hides it.
 This will prevent users from adding the module to a pipeline, but allow code to add it programmatically.
-To use either of these options, ``abstract`` or ``hide_descriptor``, set it to ``True``:
+To use either of these options, :py:attr:`~.ModuleSettings.abstract` or :py:attr:`~.ModuleSettings.hide_descriptor`, set it to ``True``:

 .. code-block:: python
    :linenos: